Embodiment

 This could be as simple as taking a few slow breaths (which can also have a very strong calming effect on the nervous system), or it may be needing to take an extended break from being in connection with people.

 If you’ve been in a fight or flight response for an extended period of time (for some people it’s their whole life), it may be that you need to do some deep somatic therapy to help you release the habit energies that can get trapped in your system and to find calm in your body again.
+Exercise or sleep can also help you release the physiological effects of a reactive state.

-Long deep out-breaths are the best way to calm your nervous system and come back to your body.
 There are two main parts of the human nervous system:

 If you can create the conditions to feel safe in your life, then you are less likely to end up in a reactive state.
 A huge part of this is creating a sense of radical self-acceptance towards your own inner world.
 To allow your mind to express what can be inappropriate for your bodies to express, in a way that feels safe and liberating.